CivicSolutions/TownSquareAPI/README.md

 -   🗑️ **Delete Profile**

-### In Progress:
+### Known Issues🐛:

--   ✅ Apply to create a local Community
+-   ✅ ~~Can't create membership requests.~~

--   ✅ Apply to join a local Community

-### App Settings:

--   🌗 Light/Dark Mode

--   🌐 Change Language

--   💬 Chat in Help Posts between the Employer and the Employee
+-   ❌ Deleting a User with a active membership request is not possible.

 Overview
 --------